 Hofner guitars and basses hold a very special position in the history of popular music; they were the guitars that so many influential British guitarists of the early 1960s were playing, Most notably of course, Paul McCartney of the Beatles, with his 500/1 Violin bass.
 And it's not hard to see why.
 Hofner guitars were of high quality.
 The hollow body Hofner guitar models have their own great feel and tone; woody and resonant.
 They are great guitars to play, and perhaps not surprisingly, lend themselves well to blues and jazz.
 It is no wonder that vintage Hofner guitars are highly desirable today, by collectors and musicians alike.

-Karl Hofner started producing violins in 1887, adding other stringed instruments to the line soonafter.
+Karl Hofner started producing violins in 1887, adding other stringed instruments to the line soon after.
 He and his sons, Josef and Walter, built the business in Schonbach, Germany, building their first guitars there in the 1930s.
-This plant ceased instrument production during the second world war, and was closed shortly after it.

 1966 UK Hofner advertisement - see other vintage Hofner advertisements here

 Hofner guitars have always been popular in the United Kingdom.
-Hofner made special UK models like the President, Senator Congress, Committee, and numerous others.
+Hofner made special UK models like the President, Senator, Congress, Committee, Verithin and numerous others.
 They were similar in many ways to some European models.
-They were distributed in the UK by Selmer and sold well in the late 1950s and very early 1960s, both as student and professional instruments.
+They were distributed in the UK and Commonwealth by Selmer and sold well in the late 1950s and very early 1960s, both as student and professional instruments.
 More expensive American guitars by Gibson, Gretsch and Guild were largely unavailable (or at least unaffordable) due to trade restrictions, at least until 1961, and at this point British guitar makers were unable to produce well-built hollow-body guitars, so Hofner initially had little competition.

 Then, of course, there was Paul McCartney who had bought his 500/1 violin bass in 1961.
 He played this bass throughout his time with the Beatles, and despite having other basses available always came back to this; most notably using it on the famous Apple building rooftop concert of 1969.